MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Business Requirements Modelling Subject Outline.md

 remain in the same group for the remainder of the semester, Each week, in the tutorial, the group

-will work on exercises, such as role playing, developing models, or analysing a case study, based on
+will work on exercises, such as role playing, developing [[models]], or analysing a case study, based on

 the weekly lecture topic.
 After the completion of the tutorial, a student representative from each